jihyunsong42/musicNFTMarketplace_frontend/README.md

 #4 The main page shows KOSPI stock chart, and if you select other market tabs, the chart changes.<br>
 #5 You can scale in/out stock charts by clicking time units.

 ※ Currently client/server communication is not stable so minting NFT is not working.
-I am working on this at the moment.)
+I am working on this at the moment.<br>
+You can also check back-end and smart contract code at https://github.com/jihyunsong42/musicNFTMarketplace_backend and https://github.com/jihyunsong42/musicNFTMarketplace_contracts